- Home

 “To live is the rarest thing in the world.
 Most people just exist”

 Our lowest days often happen when we lose sight of our goals.
-But even these days don’t last forever, and eventually, we restore hope in the idea that everything will be okay.
+But these days don’t last forever, and eventually, we restore hope in the idea that everything will be okay.

-One of the big reasons why vision boards are so powerful is because they can help us move from hoping we’ll achieve our goals and dreams, to actively pursuing them and achieving them.
+One of the big reasons why vision boards are so powerful is because they can help us move from hoping we’ll achieve our goals and dreams, to actively pursuing them.
+When we’re not working towards our goals, we can feel stuck.

-When we’re not actively pursuing our goals or dreams, we can feel stuck.
-Perhaps you’ve lost touch with your creative side, and you can’t really remember the last time you had fun or got really excited about something.
+Perhaps you’ve lost touch with your creative side, and you can’t remember the last time you got really excited about something.
 Or maybe you’re simply bored, overworked, and/or exhausted.
 This tends to happen to everyone at some stage in life, but it’s important to be able to recognise it, so you can make the changes needed to help you fall in love with life again.

-But there may be other ideas on your board that you grow tired or bored of seeing every day, which might help you to realise that perhaps these aren’t goals that matter to you as much as you thought.
+But there may be other ideas on your board that you grow bored of seeing every day, which might help you to realise that perhaps these aren’t goals that matter to you as much as you thought.
 There might also be new goals and dreams that you want to add to your board as time goes on.
 Your board isn’t rigid and can grow and evolve alongside you.

 Once we achieve a goal, we often come up with new ones to challenge ourselves further, so your board will never be finished – which is one of the beauties of it.